MultiSafepay/docs/content/payment-methods/gift-cards.md

     - Whether you want a closed-loop or open-loop card
     - The card name
     - A high-resolution visual mockup of the gift card, preferably in .png or .jpg format, showing the logo as **large** as possible
-    - A test gift card with credit and a secure code
+    - A test gift card with credit and a security code
     - A startup fee of 200 EUR
 4. We develop the card and activate it for your MultiSafepay account.
 5. To integrate your card: